 As far as laptop line-ups go, the Apple MacBook range is fairly easy to get your head around.
 After a few years of having three separate models (MacBook, MacBook Air and MacBook Pro), the tech giant simplified things even further when it gave the Retina MacBook the boot.
+What’s left is the cream of the crop, regularly making appearances on our best laptops list.

 Now you’ve only got to choose between the lightweight Air or more powerful Pro.
 Easy, right?
 Not so fast.
 Each is powered by Apple’s in-house silicon, but how much grunt you get depends on what screen size you go for.
 MacBook Pros have the latest M2, M2 Pro or M2 Max processors and the fancy Touch Bar.
 And there’s the choice of M1 or M2 processors in the Air.